ciknowles/dateline/README.md

 Dateline 2.0
 ============

+This a fork of **Dateline**  [GitHub page](https://github.com/sjaakp/dateline).

+Additional features include:
+- bandclicked event
+- eventclicked event
+- FocusRange setting for a Band
+- line setting for an Event
+- style setting for an Event
+- Couple of bug fixes
+- Removed the `Bubble` functionality, use eventclicked event.
+I wanted to handle my own interaction.

 **Dateline** is a widget for date-related data.
 You can create interactive timelines, which can be dragged by mouse, touch or keyboard, and displays events.
 The movements of two or more timelines ('bands') are synchronized.